 Professor Neva Haites, Vice-Principal for Development at the University, who will introduce the event added: “We are delighted that Arthur Ainsberg is joining us from New York for our 90 Years of Insulin lecture.
 It promises to be a fascinating event which will shed some light on Aberdeen’s involvement in this monumental medical breakthrough plus give an insight into what is happening today towards tackling and treating the disease.”

-Please visit our Net Community website for more information and to book your place.
+Please visit our Net Community website for more information.